atwam/atwam.github.com/source/_posts/2013-06-10-configuring-chef-solo-for-our-servers.markdown

 Assuming that you have read some basics about chef, you'll know that the cookbooks we have downloaded provide recipes for installing various software.
 We could ask vagrant to install a few recipes, but it's probably better to assemble them in roles.
-We'll then assign these roles to one or several nodes, or use all of them on our box for testing.
+We'll then assign the roles to one or several nodes, or use all of them on our box for testing.

 For now, we probably want to have one `base` role (to install common software on all our nodes) and two roles to serve our application :

-database\_master
-: a simple install of postgres should be fine here.
+* `database\_master` : a simple install of postgres should be fine here.

-app\_server
-: this one will serve our RoR app.
+* `app\_server` : this one will serve our RoR app.

 One could think of other roles (workers, redis etc), but for my purpose and for now these two (and the `base` role) should be fine.